News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 Driver reviver programs focus on the value of encouraging drivers to stop for a break and revive every two hours, but this may be a less appropriate countermeasure for motorcyclists.

 The two hour time frame is based on fatigue as it affects a driver.
 Motorcyclist are unlikely to ride for more than about two hours without a break because they will run out of fuel.
-This does not mean that motorcyclists do not suffer from fatigue, merely that the causes, symptoms and time frames may be different.
+This does not mean that motorcyclists do not suffer from fatigue, but the symptoms and time frames may be different.

 Riding a motorcycle is far more physically and mentally demanding than driving a car.
 Rider fatigue is more likely to be a response to physical exhaustion than to monotony.
 Other factors include dehydration and exposure to the weather (heat, cold, wind noise and buffeting etc).
 The symptoms of rider fatigue include: